-The UACJ Group makes employee safety, hygiene, and health the top priority in everything it does and advances safety and health activities with participation by all employees.
+The UACJ Group places employee safety and health above all else and conducts safety and health activities with participation by all employees.

 Most Outstanding Presentations